Last updated on Aug-29: Updates to Hero in .42.3 patch

 How it works.
 Back it up works through any geometry and and interrupts any channeled ability of the target when teleportation happens.
 However there are exceptions like below:

-- Gideon's Burden will not break if he remains vision and is in range of his target after rewind.
+- Gideon's Void Breach will not break if he remains vision and is in range of his target after rewind.

 - Phase's Telekinetic Link will not be broken if after teleport she is still in tether range with her target.